chassing/linux-sysadmin-interview-questions/README.md

 * How can you limit process memory usage?
 * What is bash quick substitution/caret replace(^x^y)?
 * Do you know of any alternative shells?
 If so, have you used any?
+* What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>